✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Escalation Branch #

-Escalations should capture full context for human triage.
-Include the error, Claude's reasoning, all retry attempts, and the raw execution URL for deep inspection.
+Escalations capture full context for human triage.
+I include the error, Claude's reasoning, all retry attempts, and the raw execution URL for deep inspection.

 This branch connects to your dead letter queue (discussed in the next section) and notification system.